pocomane/brewed-in-the-apocalypse/bita.md

 TODO : make a move to said that the scenarist decide for NPC success/fail ?
 Or at least a not in the __Face the uncertain__ ?

-__Advantage/Disadvantage__ When you, a protagonist, are doing something to make a future action that requires a roll more simple/difficult or probable/improbable to succeed, you will explicitly said what action or kind of actions you are trying to affecting, then __Face the uncertain__:
+__Advantage/Disadvantage__ When the PC controlled by you does something that may make a future action more simple/difficult or probable/improbable to succeed, you will explicitly said what action or kind of actions you are trying to affecting, then __Face the uncertain__:

-- On Twist, the affected rolls will take a +1/-1 modifier.
+- On Twist, the rolls made for affected actions will take a +1/-1 modifier.
-- On Success, the affected rolls will take a  +2/-2 modifier.
+- On Success, the rolls made for the affected actions will take a  +2/-2 modifier.

 To remember the bonus, the scenarist will to add one or two time the same tag with the __Change a tag__ moves.
 It will be descriptive of the context of the